Bad Moon

 Bad Moon is a 1996 Canadian-American horror film written and directed by Eric Red, and produced by James G. Robinson.
 The film is about a mother and son who are threatened by her brother, who struggles to overcome the curse of lycanthropy.
 It stars Michael Paré, Mariel Hemingway and Mason Gamble.

-The film is based on the novel Thor by Wayne Smith, which mainly tells the story from the dog's viewpoint.
-Thor was published in the United States (Thomas Dunne/St. Martin's Press hardback, Ballantine paperback), and in the United Kingdom, Germany, the Netherlands, Sweden and Norway, in English, German, Dutch, Swedish and Norwegian.
-Bad Moon received negative reviews and performed poorly at the box office.
+The film is based on the 1992 novel Thor by Wayne Smith, which mainly tells the story from the dog's viewpoint.
+Bad Moon was released by Warner Bros. on November 1, 1996. the film received negative reviews who praised Primo’s performance as Thor, the practical effects and creature designs, brutal gore, unique plot, and Paré’s performance as the main villain but criticized the CGI effects, screenplay, character writing, cast performances, pacing, ending, and tones. it also performed poorly at the box office, grossing just $1.1 million against a $7 million budget.